 What this website does

 Publishes innovative and rigorous scholarship: This online platform advances a commitment to the ideals of collaborative peer interaction on which the Aggregate Architectural History Collaborative was founded.
-All items published on the Aggregate website are edited by members of Aggregate’s editorial board, and many are peer-reviewed and workshopped at Aggregate’s semi-annual meetings prior to publication.
+All items published on the Aggregate website are edited by members of Aggregate’s editorial board, and most are transparently peer-reviewed and workshopped at Aggregate’s annual meetings prior to publication.

 Serves as a site for online debate and discussion in our field: This site also features announcements and listings of relevant debates, events, and publications within our field, and provides opportunities for discussion of and commentary upon them.